 The Virtual Thames Path Source to Sea Community Challenge

 For those that can't come along on the day we have teamed up with a virtual challenge platform to bring the Thames Path to you.
 Take part in just one or multiple sections with mile markers, photos and information points along the way making you feel like you're really there.
-More information to follow shortly.
+It's £17 to sign up which includes a £10 donation to the charity

 The 184 Challenge